-Specify the nature of the State Plan benefit and indicate whether the State Plan Amendme submitted or previously approved: nt has been

-^

-\checkmark

-A program authorized under §1915(i) of the Act.

-A program authorized under §1915(j) of the Act.
+Application for 1915(c) HCBS Waiver: MD.40198.R03.00 - Jul 01, 2016 Page 4 of 160 ☐ §1915(b)(1) (mandated enrollment to managed care) ☐ §1915(b)(2) (central broker) \$1915(b)(3) (employ cost savings to furnish additional services) □ §1915(b)(4) (selective contracting/limit number of providers) ☐ A program operated under §1932(a) of the Act.
+Specify the nature of the state plan benefit and indicate whether the state plan amer previously approved: ndment has been submitted or A program authorized under §1915(i) of the Act. ☐ A program authorized under §1915(j) of the Act.
 A program authorized under §1115 of the Act.

-Specify the program:

-^

-\vee

-H. Dual Eligiblity for Medicaid and Medicare.
-Check if applicable: ✓ This waiver provides services for individuals who are eligible for both Medicare and Med icaid.
+Specify the program: H. Dual Eligiblity for Medicaid and Medicare.
+Check if applicable: This waiver provides services for individuals who are eligible for both Medicare an d Medicaid.
+2. Brief Waiver Description

-Rrief Waiver Description

 Brief Waiver Description.
 In one page or less, briefly describe the purpose of the waiver, including its goals, objectives, organizational structure (e.g., the roles of state, local and other entities), and service delivery methods.

-Maryland's Home and Community-Based Services Waiver for Adults with Brain Injury was implemented July 1, 2003, renewed for an additional five years July 1, 2006, and renewed again on July 1, 2011.
-The operating state agency (OSA) is the Behavioral Health Administration (BHA), with oversight from the State Medicaid Agency (SMA) by the Office of Health Services (OHS).
+Maryland's Home and Community-Based Services Waiver for Adults with Brain Injury was implemented July 1, 2003, and renewed for an additional five years on July 1, 2006, and renewed again on July 1, 2011 and again in 2016.
+The operating state agency (OSA) is the Behavioral Health Administration (BHA), with oversight from the State Medicaid Agency (SMA) by the Office of Long Term Services and Supports (OLTSS) Health Services (OHS).

-The program was initially designed as a resource for Maryland residents with brain injury who could not be served in traditional long-term care settings within the state, primarily due to the severity of their neurobehavioral deficits.
-Events that precipitated the creation of this program included the out-of-state placement of several individuals with brain injury accompanied by complex needs, and an increasing number of individuals who remained in state psychiatric hospitals due to the lack of appropriate care alternatives within the State of Maryland.
+The program was initially designed as a resource for Maryland residents with brain injuries who could not be served in traditional long-term care settings within the state, primarily due to the severity of their neurobehavioral deficits.
+Events that precipitated the creation of this program included the out-of-state placement of several individuals with brain injuries accompanied by complex needs, and an increasing number of individuals who remained in state psychiatric hospitals due to the lack of appropriate care alternatives within the State of Maryland.
 The target population was quite specific, and the program was originally intended to be small: 10 slots were approved for the first year, 20 slots for the second year, and 30 slots in each year thereafter.